 How to Apply

-Please check the above ‘Criteria for Funding’ and ‘Eligibility for Funding’ to ensure your organisation can receive this funding.
+Please check the above ‘Criteria for Funding’ and ‘Eligibility for Funding’ to ensure your community group or organisation can receive this funding.

-If you are eligible, please use the contact us form to get in touch, and we’ll forward your details onto your local Project Officer.
-Once in touch, your Project Officer will seek to understand your organisation and its connection to the priority audiences.
+If you are eligible, please use the contact us form to get in touch, and we’ll forward your details onto your local Active Devon Partnerships Officer.
+Once in touch, your Partnerships Officer will seek to understand your community group or organisation and its connection to the priority audiences.
 They will help you to develop a proposal and application to put forward.

 Applications are usually valued between £200 – £3,000, with the majority of requests averaging around the £1,000 mark.
 Larger applications will be considered where the impact justifies it.
 The maximum grant size is £10,000.